-These numerals are inscribed on the waIl about half way down the Caves.
+These numerals are inscribed on the wall about halfway down the Caves.
 They are supposed to refer to a secret passage that is said to run from the Caves to the Church.
 However, no passage has ever been found, nor is it likely to exist as the Caves are some 300 feet below the Church.

 Benjamin Franklin, a founding father of the United States of America was a great friend of Sir Francis.
-They collaborated togther to produce a revised edition of the Book of Common Prayer, which is now in the American Philospohical Society in Philadelphia.
+They collaborated together to produce a revised edition of the Book of Common Prayer, which is now in the American Philosophical Society in Philadelphia.

 Sir George was to become the Whig member of Parliament for Wycombe for 31 years and supported, in opposition to his Tory father, the Great Reform Act of 1832, the repeal of the Corn Laws in 1846 and Catholic Emancipation.

 The Banqueting Hall

 This chamber is about five hundred feet from the entrance, about halfway down the Caves.
 The cavern has a spectacular ceiling and is forty feet in diameter, in a compass-like design; this is clearly symbolic and features four niches containing various classical statues from Italy.
 It is still used to this day for occasional private parties and functions.